-Since the partial differential equation \eqref{eq:allowance_PDE} is posed backwards in time with a terminal condition, we choose a backward finite difference for the time derivative in order to work with an explicit scheme.
+Since the PDE \eqref{eq:allowance_PDE} is posed backward in time with a terminal condition, we choose a backward finite difference for the time derivative in order to work with an explicit scheme.

 In the $E$-direction we are approximating a conservation law PDE with discontinuous terminal condition.
-(For an in depth discussion of numerical schemes for these type of equations see \cite{rLeVeque1990}) The first derivative in the $E$-direction, relating to the nonlinear part of the partial differential equation, is discretised against the drift direction using a one-sided upwind difference.
+(For an in-depth discussion of numerical schemes for these types of equations, see \cite{rLeVeque1990}.)
+The first derivative in the $E$-direction, relating to the nonlinear part of the PDE, is discretized against the drift direction using a one-sided upwind difference.
 Because characteristic information is propagating in the direction of decreasing $E$, this one-sided difference is also used to calculate the value of the approximation on the part of the boundary corresponding to $E=0$.

 In the $D$-direction the equation is parabolic everywhere except on the boundary, where it degenerates.
-Hence we use central differences to discretize the first and second order derivative.
+Hence we use central differences to discretize the first- and second-order derivatives.
 At the boundaries corresponding to $D=0$ and $D=\xi_{\max}$, where the second derivative vanishes and no boundary conditions need to be specified, we again use a one-sided difference in our numerical scheme.

-With smooth boundary data, on a smooth domain and with a strictly decreasing (in $\alpha$) coefficient $\mu_e$, the scheme described above can be expected to exhibit first order convergence.
-In our setting, we expect the discontinuous terminal condition and the fact that $\mu_e$ is merely decreasing in $\alpha$, to have adverse effects on the convergence rate.
+With smooth boundary data on a smooth domain and with a strictly decreasing (in $\alpha$) coefficient $\mu_E$, the scheme described above can be expected to exhibit first-order convergence.
+In our setting, we expect the discontinuous terminal condition and the fact that $\mu_E$ is merely decreasing in $\alpha$ to have adverse effects on the convergence rate.

-We analyse the convergence of our numerical scheme in the supremum norm and the 1-norm at $t=0$; i.e. we calculate
+We analyze the convergence of our numerical scheme in the supremum norm and the 1-norm at $t=0$; i.e., we calculate

 where $\alpha_{h_l}$ represents the approximate solution given the vector of mesh parameters $h_l$ at refinement level $l$ and